NWChemEx/Chemist/docs/source/developer/design/fragmenting/fragmented_base.rst

    Addressed by storing the superset as a read-only object.

 :ref:`fc_null_and_empty_states`
-   The default constructor will create a null object, whereas the constructor which takes a superset creates an empty object.
+   The default constructor will fragment an empty set object, whereas the constructor which takes a superset creates an empty object.